A Kayaking Trip – San Josef Bay to Port Hardy

 The Strandby River mouth at Shuttleworth Bight

 After we had camp set up, Dugald and I set off in our kayaks to find some fresh water while the tide was still high and the river navigable.
-We had to paddle a kilometer or so upstream to find a spot where the fresh water was flowing freely clear of the tide waters.
+We had to paddle a kilometer or so upstream to find a spot where the fresh water was flowing freely, clear of the tide waters.
 On the way we passed under the North Coast Trail cable car crossing the river, which we both decided would be worth a hike back to at some point and try it out.

 Heading for freshwater resupply on the Strandby River

 A combination of such a beautiful spot and a desire to check out some of the North Coast Trail and the cable car crossing made it an easy decision to spend another day at Shuttleworth Bight.
-This area has some of the most intact old growth forest around any of Cape Scott’s main river systems so is well worth exploring.
+This area has some of the most intact old growth forest around any of Cape Scott’s main river systems so it is well worth exploring.

 Day 6 – Hiking the North Coast Trail to the Strandby River Crossing